paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-008-automotive-products.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 89–283, Oct.
 21, 1965, 79 Stat.
-1016, as amended.
+1016.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2001 of this title](./chapter-008-automotive-products.md#section-2001) and Tables.

 <a id="section-2032"></a>